 Symptoms begin 2 to 14 days after you come into contact with the virus.
-Early studies show that many people who have mild infections recover within 2 weeks.
+Many people who have mild infections recover within 2 weeks.
 More severe cases tend to last 3 to 6 weeks.

 Talk to your doctor about how long you should isolate yourself if you have symptoms.
 CDC guidelines say you can leave isolation when all of these are true:

 - Your respiratory symptoms, such as coughing or shortness of breath, are better.

-- It’s been at least 10 days since your symptoms began OR you have two negative COVID-19 tests 24 hours apart.
+- It’s been at least 5 days since your symptoms began.

 How do you know if your symptoms are getting worse?